rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 `proc_macro`, etc), and `rustdoc`, along with the build system and a bunch of tools and submodules for building a full Rust distribution.

-As of this writing, this structure is gradually undergoing some transformation to make it a bit less monolithic and more approachable, especially to newcomers.
+As of August 2020 <!-- date: 2020-08 -->, this structure is gradually undergoing
+some transformation to make it a bit less monolithic and more approachable, especially to newcomers.

 The repository consists of three main directories: